 What can I do if the abuser keeps filing petitions or motions against me?

-A judge may be able to order the abuser to stop filing cases against you or to stop filing motions in a case.
-A judge can hold a hearing to determine whether the abuser has filed “abusive civil actions” designed to “harass or maliciously injure” you by doing things like:
+A judge may be able to order the abuser to stop filing cases against you or to stop filing motions in an existing case if the judge determines, after a hearing, that the abuser has filed “abusive civil actions.”
+An abusive civil action is designed to “harass or maliciously injure” you by doing things like:

 - forcing you to use all of your financial resources;

 - trying to force you to make financial child-custody concessions; or

-The judge can order the abuser to stop filing additional abusive lawsuits against you for between four and six years.
-The judge can also order that the abuser stop a lawsuit that was filed before the judge decided that the abuser was filing abusive civil lawsuits.2
+The judge can order the abuser to stop filing additional abusive lawsuits against you for a period of four to six years.
+The judge can also order that the abuser stop a lawsuit that was filed before the judge determined that the abuser was filing abusive civil actions.2

 You can contact a lawyer in your state or the clerk at the courthouse to find out what forms to file to request that the judge hold a hearing if the abuser is filing abusive petitions or motions in a case.
 You can find lawyers on our TN Finding a Lawyer page and courthouses on our TN Courthouse Locations page.